sjforman/sjforman.github.io/_posts/2016-02-21-the-end-of-parking.md

 ---
 layout: post
-title: Autonomous cars and the end of parking
+title: The End of Parking
 date: 2016-02-21
 ---